jouellnyc/wpa-ent-mschapv2-bridge/README.md

 # How To
 1. Install Buster per usual
 2. Install Hostapd - I used Hostapd v2.8-devel
-3. Install Dnsmasq - I usued Dnsmasq version 2.80
+3. Install Dnsmasq - I used Dnsmasq version 2.80
 4. I used wpa_supplicant v2.10
 5. Setup your config files like this or similar: